kyma-project/examples/monitoring-alert-rules/README.md

 ## Overview

-This example shows how to configure alert rules in Kyma.

-Define a new alert rule for AlertManager.
+This example shows how to configure alert rules in Kyma and to define a new alert rule for AlertManager.

 ## Prerequisites

 - Kyma as the target deployment environment.

 ## Installation
-> **Note:** You need access to the `kyma-system` Namespace to execute the following steps.
+>**Note:** You need access to the `kyma-system` Namespace to execute the following steps.

 ### Configure a new alert
 1. Create a ConfigMap for the alert-rule.